gabrieliuga/stop-xmlrpc-attack/README.md

 **License:** GPLv3 or later
 **License URI:** http://www.gnu.org/licenses/gpl-3.0.html

-Block access to your xmlrpc.php, except for JetPack and Automattic.
-Will poll ARIN for Automattic's subnets and update your .htaccess accordingly.
+Block all access to your xmlrpc.php, except for JetPack and Automattic.
+Will poll ARIN for Automattic's subnets and update your .htaccess.

 ## Description ##